0cjs/8bitdev/src/objects.md

 -------------------------------

 ### Representation

+- Consider dropping char/unsigned byte and using separate heaps for cons cells and obdata values in order to to free bit 0 for a GC mark bit.
+(Even without the mark bit, this split might still might substantially speed up allocation and GC.)

 - Consider changing the "meaning bits" of the heapdata type bytes to put the most important distinguishers in bits 7 and 6, because